 Astotin Lake Campground

-Starting June 26, 2020, Elk Island National Park will offer limited camping services at Astotin Lake Campground.
+For the 2021 season, Elk Island National Park will offer limited camping services at Astotin Lake Campground.
 Visit Elk Island National Park COVID-19 page for updates on available park facilities and services.

-Starting June 26, 2020, Elk Island National Park will offer limited camping services at Astotin Lake Campground.
+For the 2021 season, Elk Island National Park will offer limited camping services at Astotin Lake Campground.

 Visit Elk Island National Park COVID-19 page for updates on available park facilities and services.